Purvak-L/SIH18-dashboard/README.md

 # SIH 2018 Dashboard

-One stop web-interface for Application Scientists, built as a solution to ISRO's problem statement 'Formation Flying Simulation for UAV Acqyisition with Real Time Control'
+One stop web-interface for Application Scientists, built as a solution to ISRO's problem statement 'Formation Flying Simulation for UAV Acquisition with Real Time Control' by MU-FALCON during Smart India Hackathon 2018

 The interface is based on this awesome admin dashboard by colorlib available here - https://colorlib.com/polygon/adminator/index.html